orient-man/LegacyApp/ReadMe.md

 Start testing from shortest do deepest branch

  * because getting to deepest requires big setup i.e. sample data, mocks, fakes etc.)
- * allows to understand better the code
+ * allows to understand better what the code does

 ## Demo - HOWTO obtain the code